drasimov/csa.guide/unit_3.md

    }
    ```
    **Answer**: Uses `=` (assignment) instead of `==` (comparison), causing a compilation error.
 Correct: `if (score == 100)`.
 3. **Coding Exercise**: Write a program that takes a score (0–100) and an attendance percentage (0–100), and determines if a student is eligible for a scholarship (score ≥ 85 and attendance ≥ 90).
-Use De Morgan’s Laws to print if the student is *not* eligible.
+Use De Morgan's Laws to print if the student is *not* eligible.
 ---
 ## 7. Additional Notes
 ### Best Practices
 - Use clear, descriptive variable names (e.g., `isPassing` instead of `b`) to enhance readability.
-- Add comments to explain complex conditional logic or De Morgan’s Law applications.
+- Add comments to explain complex conditional logic or De Morgan's Law applications.
 - Test edge cases (e.g., `score = 90`, `attendance = 0`) to ensure robustness.
 - Avoid overly nested conditionals;consider refactoring into methods (introduced in Unit 5) for clarity.
 ### Extensions